mcantelon/fashion-quest/doc/source/manipulation.rst

 .. literalinclude:: examples/jump.yaml

-A global command condition is specified in a game's config.yaml file (see XXXXX).
-Command conditions can also be defined in a game's config.yaml file.
+A global command condition can be specified in the `command_condition` element of a game's config.yaml file.

 Events
 ------